 Develop a teaching plan

-The registrar’s primary supervisor is responsible for ensuring that the registrar receives their mandated teaching time, whether from them or another member of the supervisory team.
+The registrar’s designated supervisor is responsible for ensuring the registrar receives their mandated teaching time, whether from them or another member of the supervisory team.

 The mandated teaching time for each level of registrar is:

 - GPT1 – minimum 3 hours (FTE) per week of which one hour must be scheduled and uninterrupted formal in-practice teaching.

 - GPT2 – minimum 1.5 hours (FTE) per week of which one hour per fortnight must be scheduled and uninterrupted formal in-practice teaching.

 - GPT3 – minimum 30 minutes per week of scheduled and uninterrupted formal in-practice teaching.